christophstrasen/WorldObserver/docs_internal/logbook.md

 ### Highlights
 - Introduced a mod-friendly, lease-based **fact interest** API (`WorldObserver.factInterest:declare(...)`) so mods can *declare intent* and refresh/replace it without needing to remember to “turn things off” later (leases expire automatically).
-- Implemented interest merging + adaptive policy (“ladder”) for the core probe knobs:
+- Implemented interest merging + adaptive policy (“ladder”) for the core probe settings:
   - `staleness` (how old results may be), `radius` (spatial scope), `cooldown` (per-key emission gating).
   - Automatic degradation/recovery based on runtime pressure, plus a probe-lag signal when a sweep can’t keep up with requested staleness.
 - Smoothed degradation within declared bands by inserting intermediate ladder steps (e.g. `staleness=1 -> 2 -> 4 -> 8 -> 10`) instead of binary jumps.